 The third division consists of the Mutual of Omaha Bank, which provides commercial and personal banking through nearly 50 locations in 10 states.
 Taking advantage of changes in regulatory restrictions, Mutual of Omaha expanded into banking through acquisitions.
 Offering products including savings and checking accounts, consumer and business loans, and deposit certificates, the bank's key markets are rapidly growing cities where Mutual of Omaha already has high numbers of insurance customers.
 While banking accounts for a small portion of the company's operating results, it has been growing steadily and the bank intends to eventually offer Internet banking nationwide.

 Mutual of Omaha offers its individual products through its career agents, direct sales representatives, and independent agents, while its group offerings are provided through employee benefit consultants and brokers.

-Mutual of Omaha remains strong and positioned for future growth with total assets of more than $31 billion in 2012, up from $29 billion in 2011.
-The company also has a statutory surplus of some $2.4 billion.
-About 70% of its investments are in bonds.
+Mutual of Omaha remains strong and positioned for future growth with total assets of more than $34.5 billion in 2014, up from $32 billion in 2013.
+The company also has a statutory surplus of some $2.8 billion.

-To further promote the Mutual of Omaha brand, the company became an associate sponsor of the Andretti Autosport racing team in 2013.
+To further promote the Mutual of Omaha brand, the company became an associate sponsor of the Andretti Autosport racing team.
 Mutual of Omaha is also a sponsor of the US Olympic swim team.

 The company's sponsorship of the long-running Mutual of Omaha's Wild Kingdom introduced it to a generation of Americans.
 Recognizing that the connection remained strong, the company has revived the television series which now runs on Discovery Communications' Animal Planet cable channel and YouTube.